HariK77/HariK77/README.md

 - 👋 Hi, I’m @HariK77
 - 👀 I’m interested in ...
-Laravel, RESTful API and Vue,js
+Laravel, RESTful API, React and Vue.js
 - 🌱 I’m currently learning ...
-Vue,js
+React and Vue.js
 - 💞️ I’m looking to collaborate on ...
-Laravel and Vue.js Projects
+Laravel, React and Vue.js Projects
 - 📫 How to reach me ...

 <!---